aparajitasahay87/UserInterface/plant_finder.md

 #### **User Stories**:

     1. We the group of children are going to a field tour with our teachers to learn more about the plants and tree in and around our area.
-I quickly want information about the plant such as its name, plants species etc. , so that I can be more aware about the nature.
+I quickly want information about the plant such as it's name, plants species etc. , so that I can be more aware about the nature.
     2. When I am going for a hike and see some interesting plants while walking , I want to learn about the plant so that I can share the
         plants information with all my friends who share similar information.
     3. As a garner enthusiast, I want to look back to a catalog where I can see and refer some plants information which I have seen in the